-The length of exclusion from extra-curricular activities and student driving privileges will be determined in accordance with the Athletic Code Handbook and/or school handbooks.
-If no exclusion period from extra-curricular activities and student driving privileges is defined, the exclusion is as follows:
+The length of exclusion from extra-curricular activities will be determined in accordance with the Athletic Code Handbook and/or school handbooks.
+If no exclusion period from extra-curricular activities is defined, the exclusion is as follows:

-Tampering Cheating or tampering with a specimen will result in the student being ineligible for all activities listed in this program for the remainder of the school year.
+Tampering, Cheating or tampering with a specimen will result in the student being ineligible for all activities listed in this program for the remainder of the school year.
+1st offense

-1•• offense Tobacco-42 Calendar Days
+- Tobacco-42 Calendar Days

-Alcohol-42 Calendar Days
+- Alcohol-42 Calendar Days

-Drugs-84 Calendar Days
+- Drugs-84 Calendar Days